nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Staff Menu**

-[Implementation:]{.ul}

-1. When "Staff" is given as input in the main menu, duke.run() will
+1. When "Staff" is given as input in the main menu, `duke.run()` will call `StaffParser.run()`
-    > call StaffParser.run()

-2. StaffParser.run() provides the user a huge range of functionalities
-    > to work with the Staff Objects.
+2.  `StaffParser.run()` provides the user a huge range of functionalities to work with the Staff Objects.

-3. StaffParser.run() will request input from the user.
+3.  `StaffParser.run()` will request input from the user.

-4. User input will determine the type of actions taken on Staff
+4. User input will determine the type of actions taken on Staff Objects.
-    > Objects.

-5. The details of the functionalities related to Staff Object is
-    > detailed in the section below under [[Staff-related
+5. The details of the functionalities related to Staff Object is detailed in the section below under [Staff-related-Features](#staff-related-features).
-    > Features]{.ul}](#staff-related-features).

-**Staff Menu**

-This feature allows users to select the different menus for Patient / Staff / Doctor Appointments / Nurse Schedules and Drugs through inputting commands within the main menu.
-Failure to input a correct or recognized command will then prompt the program to generate an exception that will alert the user of what they have done wrongly, and also prompt the user to access the help list to view the correct set of commands and their proper syntaxes.

-If the user enters a correct and recognized command, they will be able to access the functionalities related to the specific Objects (i.e Staff, Patient, Doctor Appointments, Nurse Schedules, Drugs).

 **Doctor Appointment Menu**